-Blackboard - This software program allows faculty and students from a given class to interact on the web at a password-protected site.
-This link can be used to access the site.
-For instruction on how to develop your own blackboard site, see the Faculty Technology Center or contact the ITS manager.
+Learning Management System - This software program allows faculty and students from a given class to interact on the web at a password-protected site.
+For instruction on how to develop your own site, see the Faculty Technology Center or contact the ITS manager.